 The creative architect behind Sesame Street's magical reality, who gave Big Bird his heart and Oscar the Grouch his can.

-Jon Stone didn't just work on Sesame Street; he was instrumental in building its very foundations.
-As a founding producer, director, and writer, he translated the show's revolutionary educational goals into a warm, funny, and slightly gritty urban streetscape.
-Stone was the principal director for the show's first two decades, shaping its visual style and direct-camera address that made kids feel spoken to, not down to.
-He co-created and defined iconic characters, writing the Emmy-winning script that introduced Big Bird and developing Oscar the Grouch's lovably cranky persona.
-His vision extended to specials like 'John Denver and the Muppets' and the beloved animated film 'The Point!'
-A relentless perfectionist with a deep respect for children's intelligence, Stone crafted the joyful, inclusive neighborhood that became a daily ritual for generations.
+Jon Stone co-created and defined Big Bird and Oscar the Grouch, writing the Emmy-winning script that introduced them.
+As a founding producer, director, and writer of Sesame Street, he translated revolutionary educational goals into a warm, gritty urban streetscape.
+He served as principal director for the show's first two decades, shaping its direct-camera address that spoke to children, not down to them.
+His vision extended to specials like 'John Denver and the Muppets' and the animated film 'The Point!'
+A perfectionist with deep respect for children's intelligence, he built the joyful neighborhood that became a daily ritual for generations.

 1928–1945